Commander-in-chief: United Kingdom

-The British monarch is the "Head of the British Armed Forces" and has also been described as "Commander-in-Chief of the British Armed Forces" and by law and convention is the Supreme Commanding Authority of the British Armed Forces, in practicality the monarch acts on the advice of the Prime Minister and Secretary of State for Defence, who make the decisions on the use of the armed forces, with routine administration of the armed forces is delegated to the Defence Council which is chaired by the Secretary of State for Defence.
-The King, however, remains the focal point of "ultimate authority" of the military, with officers and personnel swearing allegiance only to the monarch, and commissions to officers being issued by the monarch amongst other functions.
+is the Head of the Armed Forces of the United Kingdom.

+The British monarch is the Head of the Armed Forces of the United Kingdom and is also sometimes described as "commander-in-chief".
+Administration of the armed forces is delegated to the Defence Council which is chaired by the Secretary of State for Defence, but the monarch remains the focal point of ultimate authority over the armed forces; members of the British Armed Forces swear an oath of allegiance to the monarch, (Note: Historically, members of the Royal Navy 'entered' service (rather than enlisted) and did not swear an oath as the Navy's existence stems from the Sovereign’s prerogative rather than an act of parliament.
+However, since the Armed Forces Act 2006, ratings have 'enlisted' in line with the other services and are required to take the oath or affirmation.
+Commissioned officers of the Royal Navy are still not required to take the oath or affirmation.) and commissions to officers are issued by the monarch.

-The term is also sometimes used for the military commander-in-chief of a command (a region of military authority, sometimes combined with the civil office of Governor of a colony (now called a British Overseas Territory)), and for the naval commander-in-chief of a station of the Royal Navy, such as the North America and West Indies Station.
+The Commander-in-Chief of the Forces was the title given to the professional head of the British Army until 1904.
+The title of commander-in-chief may also be bestowed on the commander of a large military field force (such as the former appointments of the Commander-in-Chief, Land Forces, the Commander-in-Chief, India, and the Commander-in-Chief, British Army of the Rhine) or of a Royal Navy station (such as the Commander-in-Chief, North America and West Indies Station).
+The appointment of commander-in-chief is often combined with the civil office of governor of a British Overseas Territory (and formerly of a colony).
+In the Commonwealth Realms, the title of commander-in-chief is typically bestowed on the country's governor-general as the monarch's representative via letters patent.

 United States

-President Donald J. Trump in his capacity as commander-in-chief, welcomes the elite Marine Corps Silent Drill Platoon to the Oval Office to personally present each member with a Presidential Challenge Coin.
+President Donald J. Trump in his capacity as commander-in-chief, welcomes the Marine Corps Silent Drill Platoon to the Oval Office.

 According to Article II, Section 2, Clause I of the Constitution, the president of the United States is "Commander in Chief of the Army and Navy of the United States, and of the militia of the several States, when called into the actual Service of the United States."
-There have been 45 presidents of the United States (counting Grover Cleveland and Donald Trump once), but there have been 47 commanders-in-chief of the United States due to the fact that Dick Cheney and Kamala Harris each temporarily held the position of acting president under the Twenty-fifth Amendment.
-(George H. W. Bush was also temporarily acting president but later was elected president.)
 Since the National Security Act of 1947, the commander-in-chief provision has been understood to mean all United States Armed Forces.
 U.S. ranks have their roots in British military traditions, with the president possessing ultimate authority, but no rank, maintaining a civilian status.

 The exact degree of authority that the Constitution grants to the president as commander-in-chief has been the subject of much debate throughout history, with Congress at various times granting the president wide authority and at others attempting to restrict that authority.